-The course focuses on three main areas: the production of recorded media (VoD), live-streamed content, and the growing demand for interactive and immersive content, such as AR, VR and esports.
+It is an interdisciplinary course which shares modules with BA (Hons) Animation and BA (Hons) Journalism and addresses the growing demand for interactive and immersive content, such as AR, VR and esports.

 Why Media Production at LSBU?

 - Shares some modules with BA (Hons) Animation, allowing you to develop your skills more broadly as a producer of creative content.

 - Works with latest technologies, including video on-demand, live streaming and AR/MR.